 - multiple seating arrangements for adults

 - wired tall tables for quick computer checks

 - new offices and lunch room for our library staff

 - a South End history room for local research

 - a flexible space for conferences and tutoring

 The library's building, an early example of the work by the firm of Mitchell/Giurgola Architects LLP, has architectural significance and will likely require various preservation efforts.

-Because this is the first time a Boston public branch library has raised private funding for a capital renovation, FOSEL is in the process of establishing an Honorary Fundraising Committee that reflects public and private support for the public/private partnership efforts.
-The Committee currently includes David Leonard, President of the Boston Public Library; State Treasurer Deb Goldberg; State Senator Sonia Chang-Diaz; State Representatives Byron Rushing and Aaron Michlewitz; At-large City Councillors Michael Flaherty, Ayanna Pressley and Annissa Essaibi George; City Council President Michelle Wu; District Councillor Frank Baker; John Holland of Holland Construction Companies and South End realtor Steven Cohen of Keller Williams Realty; and Al Desta and Yalem Alemu of the South End Food Emporium.
+Because this is the first time a Boston public branch library has raised private funding for a capital renovation, FOSEL has established an Honorary Fundraising Committee that reflects public and private support for the public/private partnership efforts.
+The Committee currently includes David Leonard, President of the Boston Public Library; State Treasurer Deb Goldberg; State Senator Sonia Chang-Diaz; State Representatives Byron Rushing and Aaron Michlewitz; At-large City Councillors Michael Flaherty, Ayanna Pressley and Annissa Essaibi George; City Council President Michelle Wu; District Councillors Frank Baker and Tito Jackson; John Holland of Holland Construction Companies; South End realtor Steven Cohen of Keller Williams Realty; and Al Desta and Yalem Alemu of the South End Food Emporium.

 The elevated rendering represents the proposed interior area from a (relocated) circulation desk to where the stairwell is located.